FravBox/YagCCs/Verification System/readme.md

 **You only need the `verification.tmpl` for this code to work. `join.tmpl` and `leave.tmpl` are optional join & leave messages.**

+Rules post that explains how to verify (not included in CC):
 ![image](https://user-images.githubusercontent.com/20410737/177289398-53993d2f-db65-4e07-8929-7f4485879573.png)

+Modlog version of join message (join.tmpl - optional) & verification (included in CC):
 ![image](https://user-images.githubusercontent.com/20410737/177290969-8f0cf277-b792-45b5-b89b-4e7d16035ead.png)

+When user verifies, this message is posted to the main talk channel/non-modlog channel you specify:
 ![image](https://user-images.githubusercontent.com/20410737/177293094-a892a982-dbe9-4bae-8632-6c6a7aa1c7b9.png)

+(optional) modlog message of an incorrect verification post:
 ![image](https://user-images.githubusercontent.com/20410737/177290088-41a74e34-083e-44ff-9b8c-249c238eba81.png)

+(optional) Modlog post of a leave message (leave.tmpl):
 ![image](https://user-images.githubusercontent.com/20410737/177291136-9e6c0cec-ac34-4d80-8a87-442e04d54e2c.png)

 If you are already verified when you react to the correct post, you will be DMed that you're already verified and you won't be announced.
 Otherwise, users are not DMed at all.